theagester12345/payment-email-gateway/README.md

 # payment-email-gateway
-Payment Web Service
+Paystack Payment Web Service
-The service basically send a email with the pdf that have just bought, once payment is succesful.
+The service basically downloads a pdf that has been just bought, once payment is succesful.